A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Introduction

+For quasiconformal maps defined on the entire space $\Hei$, the results mentioned above are either meaningless or already known.
+We consider it one of the contributions of the present paper to provide appropriate localizations and to handle the technical difficulties that arise when dealing with maps defined on subdomains $\Omega \subsetneq \Hei$.
+Our work is inspired by results for quasiconformal maps on disks in the plane, and more generally on domains in $\mathbb{R}^n$.
+Several tools available in the Euclidean setting, such as the Teichm\"uller rings used in \cite[Lemma 4]{MR0361067}, an extension results for quasiconformal mappings or the Mori distortion theorem used in \cite{MR861687}, are not available in the Heisenberg group.
+We show that the local $\eta$-quasisymmetry of quasiconformal maps with a good control over $\eta$ can be used as a substitute for these missing tools.

+\textbf{Structure of the paper.} In Section \ref{s:prelim} we introduce the most important notions used throughout this paper.
+We recall some basic information about the Heisenberg group and discuss quasiconformal and quasisymmetric mappings in $\Hei$.
+Section \ref{s:JacobianQC} is devoted to the proof of Theorem \ref{c:logBMOdomain}, along the way we also establish Theorem \ref{t:introThm2}.
+In Section \ref{s:Koebe} we prove our main result, Theorem \ref{t:KoebeHeis}.
+We conclude the paper with Section \ref{s:applications}, in which we discuss various applications of Theorem \ref{t:KoebeHeis} that culminate in Theorem \ref{t:introThm3}.

 \textbf{Acknowledgements.} We thank Pekka Koskela for bringing the article \cite{MR1191747} to our attention.
 Part of the work on the present paper was done while K.F. visited IMPAN in October 2016 and while T.A. and B.W. visited the University of Fribourg in February 2017.
-The authors would like to thank the respective hosting institution for creating the scientific atmosphere and support.
+We would like to thank the respective hosting institution for creating the scientific atmosphere and support.
+We are also grateful to the referee for numerous insightful comments that helped to improve the presentation of the manuscript.
+In particular we acknowledge a remark that prompted us to use local quasisymmetry to establish Proposition \ref{p:ball_dist} and Theorem \ref{t:KoebeHeis}, rather than repeating the modulus arguments involved in the proof of the local quasisymmetry of quasiconformal maps.